microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging.md

 - Logging too much: excessive logging might cause performance problems (i.e. inside a long for loop).

 - Meaningless logging: 'reading new configuration file', 'file xxx.txt opened', 'finished reading file' logs add too much noise and are hard to correlate to the same action.
-Rather use a consistent log describing the whole action 'read configuration from file xxx.txt'
+Prefer using a consistent log describing the whole action 'read configuration from file xxx.txt'

 - Logging without context: 'login failed' does not help us narrow down the problem, where '{login} via {web} by user #{1231} {failed}' does.